Binge Restrict Cycle: Types of Restriction in Binge Eating Recovery

 Guilt and shame such common and normalized components of people’s relationship with food.

-And, they’re a big part of most people’s cyclical relationship with food.
+And, they’re a big part of most people’s cyclical relationship with food, often leading to emotional aftermaths like eating feeling disgusted after a binge or episode of overeating.

 Ahhh feeling the feelings.
 Not something we’ve been taught.
 I’ll admit, throughout grad school I remember trying so hard to understand how in the world to feel feelings.
 Like, is there a manual for that?!
 Wasn’t that what I was supposed to be learning 🤨 ?!
 LOL